kubernetes-sigs/vsphere-csi-driver/docs/book/features/volume_expansion.md

 allowVolumeExpansion: true
 ```

+Proceed to create/edit a PVC by using this storage class.

 ## Expand PVC Example

 Prior to increasing the size of a PVC make sure that the PVC is bound and is not attached to a Pod as only offline volume expansion is supported.

-Patch the PVC to increase its size:
+Patch the PVC to increase its request size:

 ```bash
 kubectl patch pvc example-block-pvc -p '{"spec": {"resources": {"requests": {"storage": "2Gi"}}}}'
 ```

-This will trigger an expansion in the volume associated with the PVC in vSphere Cloud Native Storage which finally gets reflected on the size of the corresponding PV object.
-Note that the size of PVC will not change until the PVC is attached to a node i.e used by a Pod.
+This will trigger an expansion in the volume associated with the PVC in vSphere Cloud Native Storage which finally gets reflected on the capacity of the corresponding PV object.
+Note that the capacity of PVC will not change until the PVC is attached to a node i.e used by a Pod.

 ```bash
 kubectl get pv